-Figure B.35 shows the ProvidePower activity, using the decomposed activities and objectFlows from Figure B.34.
+Figure B.35 shows the ProvidePower activity, which includes Actions invoking the decomposed Activities and ObjectNodes from Figure B.34.
 It also uses AllocateActivityPartitions and an allocation callout to explicitly allocate activities and an object flow to parts in the PowerSubsystem block.